 Travelling abroad with your dog or cat

 It is possible to travel to EU and non-EU countries with your pet and return to the UK without entering quarantine providing that you follow the Pet Travel Scheme rules.
+For travel to the EU, the rules are set to change from 1st January 2021.

 These rules are regularly revised and updated and they are enforced by the border controls of the countries involved.
 The main aim of the Pet Travel Scheme is to prevent the spread of rabies virus (and also the echinococcus tapeworm) between countries.
 Because the UK is a rabies-free country, the rules for pets returning to the UK are particularly strictly enforced at the UK borders.